tomwhartung/jmws_accoutrements/doc/devops/https-ssl/lets_encrypt/3-generate_certificates.md

 Check in any files that are out-of-sync in RCS.

+**This is extremely important when running `certbot` without the `certonly` option, because `certbot` updates the config files, and we will want to back out of those changes.**

 ## Step (1): Running `certbot` to Generate Certificates

 - [ ] For **static** sites, run this command: